Before I proceed with my regular daily blog post, I want to make a special appeal for those who aren’t on Facebook and didn’t see my appeal there.

 I couldn’t begin to say what I’ve seen, though.
 It’s not a town for seeing things.
 I suppose there are a few sights.
 Rick Steves only gives a brief overview in his book, and he mentions only a few.

 On the way out of Mostar, I stopped at a roadside village in Bosnia called Počitelj.
-According to Rick Steves this is a regular tour bus stopover on the way to Mostar, but I got there ahead of the tourists and had the place mostly to myself.
+According to Rick Steves this is a regular tour bus stopover on the way to Mostar.
+But I got there ahead of the tourists and had the place mostly to myself.
 (The souvenir vendors were only just starting to set up their stands.)
-The original settlement dates from the fifteenth century, and it’s pretty cute, too, but more impressive for the way it is built up on the hillside overlooking the Neretva River.
+The original settlement dates from the fifteenth century.
+It’s pretty cute, too, but more impressive.
+It is built up on the hillside overlooking the Neretva River.
 The views from up top were spectacular.

-My GPS had me wandering on back roads in southern Bosnia before I finally hit the Croatian border and entered the autoroute.
-Croatia has an outstanding high-speed autoroute, and this morning it felt like I had the whole thing to myself (as compared to last week when there were a lot of cars zipping by me at near supersonic speeds).
+My GPS had me wandering on back roads in southern Bosnia.
+Finally I hit the Croatian border and entered the autoroute.
+Croatia has an outstanding high-speed autoroute.
+This morning it felt like I had the whole thing to myself.
+(As compared to last week when there were a lot of cars zipping by me at near supersonic speeds.)

 At one point as I was making my way toward the sea, I went around a turn hugging a hillside, and this is what I saw on the other side of the hill.